 You’ll need to participate in a mandatory pre-court mediation with the insurer.
 To make this process as smooth as possible and secure the best outcome, your lawyer will manage all negotiations on your behalf.

-With our thorough preparation and extensive experience in nervous shock claims, your claim will likely be resolved during mediation.
+With our thorough preparation and extensive experience in wrongful death claims, your claim will likely be resolved during mediation.
 However, if the insurer still doesn’t offer fair compensation, we’re prepared to take your claim to court.

 Nora’s husband, Jason, had a heart condition that required daily DAPT therapy.
 When he went in for a routine colonoscopy, his surgeon advised stopping DAPT before the procedure.
 Tragically, this led to complications and Jason’s eventual death.
 After the loss of her husband, Nora developed depression and could no longer care for herself.